 The benefits of eating organic food are many and diverse.
-There is no debate in the fact that the intensive farming practices and the boom in population has put excess pressure on nature and the fact that industrialization and technology are slowly killing the environment and lowering the quality of resources we have at our disposal.
-Organic farming is a way with humanity to restore the goodness of food and safeguard the quality of life on Earth, by maintaining its cleanliness, purity and ability to regenerate itself.
+There is no debate in the fact that the intensive farming practices and the boom in population have put excess pressure on nature and the fact that industrialization and technology are slowly killing the environment and lowering the quality of resources we have at our disposal.
+Organic farming is a way with humanity to restore the goodness of food and safeguard the quality of life on Earth, by maintaining its cleanliness, purity, and ability to regenerate itself.
 Let us see some benefits of eating organic food:

 - Tastier food: organic food is definitely better tasting because of the crop being as close to natural as it can be.
-The lack of synthetic fertilizers and chemicals to enhance the produce size, number and shelf life can alter the natural, original taste and composition of the food produce.
+The lack of synthetic fertilizers and chemicals to enhance the produced size, number and shelf life can alter the natural, original taste and composition of the food produce.
 Also, since the food produced organically utilizes naturally available nutrition, the taste is more balanced.
 There is no aftertaste of the organically grown food, nor is there any artificial taste of additives.
 This makes the food taste as authentic as can be, and the dishes you prepare using those ingredients come out authentic tasting as well.

 There is a practice of using antibiotics in animals and can enter the body of humans too, when they consume the products of those particular animals.
-This can cause another whole set of deadly issues, antibiotic resistance and catching an infection again and again, to name the few milder ones.
+This can cause another whole set of deadly issues, antibiotic resistance and catching an infection, again and again, to name the few milder ones.
 Organic farming is safe from all these, hence better for health and general wellbeing of the consumer.

 Studies show organic food is much higher in vitamins and antioxidants than conventional, non –organic variety.
-This means, a stop to synthetic diet supplements, vitamin tablets and pills to boost metabolism!
+This means, a stop to synthetic diet supplements, vitamin tablets, and pills to boost metabolism!

 The amount and quality of antioxidants are also much better in organic food as compared to non – organic.
-This is due to absence of any external harmful chemicals which react with the minerals and vitamins present in food and causing some sort of negativity.
+This is due to an absence of any external harmful chemicals which react with the minerals and vitamins present in food and causing some sort of negativity.
 It is undisputed that the level of antioxidants in food is responsible for all the “goodness” of the food.
 So higher antioxidants are great for optimum health and they can turn around a person’s health!

 Organic food is safe also in the light of exposure to heavy metals.
 Non – organic pesticides and fertilizers are basically just a mixture of various types of salts and are quick to enter the system. they are persistent too – they say DDT, a pesticide banned about 30 years ago in the USA still remains in the fat deposits of Americans and it will be there 40 more years to get reduced to a level which is too less to trace.
 These heavy metals and tough chemicals stay in systems and keep harming the internal environment negatively.
 Organic food is safe to consume from this perspective as well.